t4d-gmbh/voter-turnout-in-switzerland/README.md

 ### General remarks

-Finally, let's look at the data.
+Let's look at the data.
 What are we actually looking at?
 We have 32 variables from which the *voter turnout* is considered as our target variable.
 The other variables are input variables which are describing the Municipalities like *Population density per km²* or the *Social assistance rate*.
 Detailed descriptions of these variables you find on the website of the Federal Statistical Office.<sup>[X]</sup>

 A certain inaccuracy in the analysis results from the fact that the portraits are from 2021 (the most recent data available) and the election participation is from 2023.
 We accept this but must take appropriate care when making interpretations.